 Land For Good (LFG) piloted a new program that’s proved successful with farm families.
 Attending three-session courses, farmers receive help with goal setting, estate planning, retirement planning, family communications, taxes, legal structure, and bringing on a successor.
 The program is open to all New England farmers.

-A New England Farm Succession School, offered in Maine, New Hampshire and Vermont, brought eight farmers or farm couples to an intensive three-session course.
-In each state, participants attended a full day in December, January and February, co-led by Kathy Ruhf (LFG) and Jon Jaffe (Farm Credit East).
+Last winter, a Farm Succession School, offered in Maine, New Hampshire and Vermont, brought eight farmers or farm couples together to participate in a full day session in December, January and February, co-led by Kathy Ruhf (LFG) and Jon Jaffe (Farm Credit East).
 In between sessions, they completed assignments like calculating retirement budgets or holding a family meeting to assess communication styles.
 Each farmer also wrote and shared a “legacy letter.”

 The small groups yielded big rewards.
 Farmers loved the amount of attention, and valued the trust and sharing that developed among the participants, regardless of scale or type of enterprise.

 It opened my mind to all that’s involved and not be afraid to seek help from professionals,” said one participant.

 The comradery of sharing stories is both learning and inspirational to all parties involved,” shared another.

 For one dairy farm couple, their Succession School experience led them to develop a timetable for their “exit” and to work with their on-farm son on transitioning management of the dairy and associated cheese operation.

 This made us look at our business more closely than we have in a while,” they shared.